tale-toul/gobuilder-s2i/README.md

     GOPATH=/tmp/go
 ENV APPROOT=$GOPATH/bin
 ```
-Some labels are defined to provide information to Openshift on some aspects of the image, like the network ports is exposes and the location of the s2i scripts.
+Some labels are defined to provide information to Openshift on some aspects of the image, like the network ports it exposes and the location of the s2i scripts.
 ```
 LABEL ...
       io.openshift.expose-services="8080:http" \